 Permitted Uses: The intent is to provide for a unique mix of uses that support The Campus concept.
 This includes permitting residential uses over commercial spaces to create live-work opportunities.
 In addition, in order to promote retail and other pedestrian attractive service activities along the streetscape.
 Permitted uses are included on Table 8-6.
-Development Standards: All commercial development is subject to City approval of an Administrative Permit, provided such development is consistent with the City's development and design standards.
+Development Standards: All commercial development is subject to City approval of an Administrative Permit, provided such development is consistent with the City's development and design standards contained in Table 7-7.